braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations/about_item_recommendations.md

 ### Most recent item recommendations {#most-recent}

-Part of the [AI Item Recommendations][1] feature, the “Most recent” recommendation type features items that a user has interacted with most recently.
+In addition to the "AI Personalized" model, the [AI Item Recommendations][1] feature also includes a recommendation model for "Most recent", which features items that users engage with most.
 Use this model to reduce churn by encouraging lapsing users to re-engage with relevant content.

-Some use cases for this model include recommending:
+Based on the interaction data being tracked, use cases for this model could include recommending:

 - [Recently clicked items](#recently-clicked-items)
 - [Recently liked items](#liked-items)